sheamusburns/affinitizer/README.md

 ## Configuration
+Change line 4 in `popup.js` to match your school's myschoolapp.com domain.
+This will make it so you only get the options to add and remove folks when you're on your school's onCampus site.

 ## Installation
-Download files, then head over to Chrome://extensions.
+Download files, open in your favorite text editor, then make the edit mentioned in the configuration section.
+Head over to Chrome://extensions in Chrome.
 Click checkbox to turn on "Developer Mode", then "load unpacked extension".